jart/cosmopolitan/CONTRIBUTING.md

 The first time you send a pull request, you need to send an email to Justine Tunney <jtunney@gmail.com> stating that you intend to assign her the copyright to the changes you contribute to Cosmopolitan.
+It only needs to happen once.
 This only applies to the code you *choose* to contribute.
-It only has to happen once.
 The email should be sent from an email address associated with your identity.
 Your email should link to your pull request.

+To make things easy, here's an example of a good email you can use:

+> **From**: YOUR NAME (yname@gmail.com)
+> **To**: Justine Tunney (jtunney@gmail.com)
+> **Subject**: Cosmopolitan Copyright Assignment for YOUR NAME
+>
+> Hi Justine,
+>
+> I made my first contribution to Cosmopolitan in
+> https://github.com/jart/cosmopolitan/pull/XXXX could you please take a
+> look?
+I intend to assign you the copyright to the changes I contribute
+> to Cosmopolitan.
+>
+> Thanks!

 Please note that in order to give Justine the copyright, it has to be yours to give in the first place.
 If you're employed, then you should